Rachel Guy BSc MBACP (Accred)

 As we know, life can be difficult and challenging for many of us.
 Often, things can occur that feel out of our control that may be affecting us in a negative way.
 We may feel unable to achieve what we wish, or generally feel we are not getting a great deal from life and need to talk through these feelings with someone who will not judge nor advise, but try to see the world from your perspective.

-As a qualified counsellor my aim is to work with people to help them gain a better understanding of themselves, relationships, feelings and work towards resolving any issues.
+As a qualified and accredited counsellor, with the BACP, my aim is to work with people to help them gain a better understanding of themselves, relationships, feelings and work towards resolving any issues.
 This is provided through a private, confidential and trusting relationship.

 My counselling training and experience within the Relational Model of therapy has provided me with skills, along with a greater awareness of self.
 This enables me to begin and maintain a good, safe therapeutic relationship with my clients.
 It is imperative that this relationship is safe and trusting in order for my clients to experience therapeutic growth and a clearer understanding of their current feelings.